HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 Combining my curiosity with a job where I'm expected to learn new things is a recipe for fun.
 While they call it work and not play for a reason, I sincerely enjoy digging into something new and trying to understand it as best I can.
-My curiosity and love of learning is one of the reasons I'm a voracious reader.
+On a personal note, my curiosity and love of learning is one of the reasons I'm an avid reader, which I strongly believe contributes to my success as a technical writer.

+> Not all readers are leaders, but all leaders are readers. ~Harry S. Truman

 It wasn't until later in my career that I realized how much I enjoy helping others.
 I like knowing that my work helps someone get through a tough moment of their